baezzys/spring-react-google-oauth2/README.md

 ### The whole process is described below

-1. Verify Id token received from client.
+1. Verify Id token received from the client.

-2. Make account using information of id token.
+2. Make an account using the information of the id token.

 3. Save account to DB using Spring-Data-JPA and H2 database.

 4. Make custom JWT.

-5. Send cookie including custome JWT to client.
+5. Send cookie including custom JWT to the client.

-6. Requesting to API should be contain JWT in request header.
+6. Requesting to API should contain JWT in the request header.

-7. JWT filter validates jwt in reqeust header for every reqeusts from client.
+7. JWT filter validates jwt in the request header for every request from the client.

 ## REACT

 ### How to start

-1. Edit value of `REACT_APP-GOOGLE_GOOGLE_CLIENT_ID` in `react-oauth/.env` to your google client id.
+1. Edit the value of `REACT_APP-GOOGLE_GOOGLE_CLIENT_ID` in `react-oauth/.env` to your google client id.

 ```js
 REACT_APP_API_URL="http://localhost:8080"